wix-incubator/wix-gruntfile/README.md

   protractor: true, //whether to use protractor or fallback to angular scenario
   proxies: {}, //add more proxies to your connect server: `{'/_test/': 'http://www.wix.com/', ...}`
   beforeProxies: {}, //same as above, only it insert the proxy at the beginning of the list
-  useModulesStructure: false // if true, will assume project uses a modular file structure (see below for an elaboration) }
+  useModulesStructure: false, // if true, will assume project uses a modular file structure (see below for an elaboration)
+  inline: false // if true, will disable autoprefixer and look for inline tags }
 ```